Romeos (song)

 "Romeos" is the first single from Alphaville's 1989 album The Breathtaking Blue.
 It was released a month ahead of the album and was the first single by Alphaville to be released as a CD single, previous singles having preceded the format's rise in popularity.

 Reviews

 Graeme Kay of Q Magazine praised singer & songwriter Marian Gold's "booming, Blancmange-ish balladry".

 Songlines segment

-A short film was made for the song, it was included in the 1989 compilation Songlines, the "Romeos" segment was directed by Australian film director Ian Pringle and starred English actor Noah Taylor.
+A short film was made for the song, it was included in the 1989 compilation Songlines, the "Romeos" segment was directed by Australian film director Ian Pringle and starred Australian actor Noah Taylor.